miyamok/smartcontract-verification/README.md

 ## Reentrancy analysis

 The vulnerability due to reentrancy is a major security problem of smart contract.
+We practice formal verification by means of SMT solver concerning this security problem.

+- Solidity code of the vulnerable smart contract and the attacker ([reentrancy.sol](sample-solidity/reentrancy.sol))
+- SMTLIB2 model of the vulnerable smart contract and the security property ([jar.smt](smt/jar.smt))

 ### Example of reentrancy attack